tawhetsell/the-house-menu/README.md

 **[https://tawhetsell.github.io/the-house-menu/](https://tawhetsell.github.io/the-house-menu/)**

-The live site is a read-only demonstration.
-To add and manage your own recipes, run the app locally.
+The hosted site is read-only at this time.
+Currently, you can browse existing recipes, search, filter, and view grocery lists, but you cannot add, edit, or delete recipes.
+All the editing and management features require running the app locally.

 ## Running Locally

+To get the full experience with recipe editing, image uploads, and data export/import:

 ```bash
 npm install